 Sepsis is defined as the manifestation of the systemic inflammatory response syndrome (SIRS) in the presence of infection.
-Currently, sepsis is hypothesized to involve at least two contrasting phenomena: the early systemic inflammatory response syndrome (SIRS), followed by the compensatory anti-inflammatory response syndrome (CARS).
+Currently, sepsis is hypothesized to involve at least two contrasting phenomena: SIRS, followed by the compensatory anti-inflammatory response syndrome (CARS).
 However, these syndromes can occur simultaneously in temporary homeostasis known as the mixed anti-inflammatory response syndrome (MARS) (1).
-Disruption of this homeostasis initiates a cascade of cellular signaling events producing severe effects in distant organs such as inflammation and vascular collapse, which can lead to gastrointestinal dysfunction, compromised gut barriers, and bacterial translocation (2).
+Disruption of this homeostasis initiates a cascade of cellular signaling events producing severe effects in distant organs, such as inflammation and vascular collapse, which can lead to gastrointestinal dysfunction, compromised gut barriers, and bacterial translocation (2).

 Thus, to better understand the complicated pathogenesis of sepsis, it is important to utilize an ideal experimental animal model of sepsis which consistently translates relevant information to the human condition.
 Sepsis animal models currently in use are Toxemia models (Endotoxemia models) (3, 4), Nonsurgical models (5), Live bacteria models (6), Surgical models (6), Implantation models (6), and Cecal ligation and puncture models (3, 4, 6).

 Toxemia models of sepsis induced by bacteria components are widely used since they are convenient and reproducible.
 Lipopolysaccharide (LPS), the major structural component of the outer membrane of Gram-negative bacteria, is commonly used since it can be isolated in a relatively pure form and its activity reliably measured.
 These features allow for easy standardization in experimental studies (7).